ComfyUI Extension: ComfyUI-Tensor-Prism-Node-Pack

 - Prism: Fast spectral merging with frequency-based blending techniques including spectral blend, frequency bands, magnitude weighting, adaptive mixing, and harmonic merging

-- SDXL Block Merge: Granular control over individual SDXL UNet blocks with support for TIES merging
+- SDXL Block Merge: Granular control over individual SDXL UNet blocks with support for TIES merging and add difference methods

 - SDXL Advanced Block Merge: GPU-optimized block merging with intelligent memory management for any GPU size (including 12GB and smaller cards)